battleoverflow/rem/builds/README.md

-This directory will contain the binary for Rem when running `make`.
+This directory will contain the executable for Rem when running `make`